-An optical fiber multimeter (OFM) is an essential handheld tool for fiber optic technicians, alike to well-known multimeters used for electrical circuits.
-OFMs do quick measurements of multiple key optical parameters such as loss (dB), optical return loss (dB), length (meters) and power (dBm).
-It helps technicians verify fiber optic link health and troubleshoot potential issues.
+An optical fiber multimeter (OFM) is an essential handheld tool for fiber optic technicians (it can be compared to multimeters used by electrical technicians).
+OFMs quickly measure multiple key optical parameters such as loss (dB), optical return loss (dB), length (meters) and power (dBm).
+They help technicians verify optical link health and troubleshoot potential issues.

 The interpretation of those key parameters allows technicians to diagnose basic issues.
 For example, no power indicates discontinuity; low power or high IL means excessive attenuation; and high ORL shows excessive reflectance.